Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Plates of squid ready to be served

-If real seafood is more your thing, then save your stomach space for Jiahe Squid King (加賀魷魚大王) on the right.
+If real seafood is more your thing, then save your stomach space for Jiahe Squid King (加賀魷魚大王, here) on the right.
 At TWD 150 for a plate, this stall is not cheap.

 But this is money well spent, as the squid (which is usually rather bland as far as seafood goes) is dressed in an incredibly flavorful sauce, with chilis, garlic, and fresh basil.

-It’s not obvious from the street, but the stall has 2F seating, including a toilet.
+It’s not obvious from the street, but the stall has seating upstairs on the second floor, including a toilet.
 It gets busy.

 A glass of draft beer on q counter, with beer taps of the bar behind it, and night market crowds going by in the background